After someone dies there are a great many people to tell, procedures to follow and things to arrange.Read More

 Birmingham Carers Hub’s partners provide different activities to support you with improving your physical health and your mental help, such as yoga and meditation.

-Birmingham Carers Hub works in partnership with University Hospitals Birmingham to provide the Carer Coordinator service.
-The Carer Coordinator service works across University Hospital’s Birmingham covering the Queen Elizabeth Hospital Birmingham, Heartlands Hospital, Solihull Hospital, Good Hope Hospital and the Birmingham Chest Clinic.
+Birmingham Carers Hub works in partnership with University Hospitals Birmingham to provide the Carer Support Service.
+The Carer Support Service works across University Hospital’s Birmingham covering the Queen Elizabeth Hospital Birmingham, Heartlands Hospital, Solihull Hospital, Good Hope Hospital and the Birmingham Chest Clinic.
 The service works alongside staff to identify Carers and provide support with:

 - Helping Carers to recognise their caring role and expertise